 Corporate Disclosure Issues

-ESMA has published statements relating to the application of IFRS9, financial reporting deadlines for issuers, Alternative Performance Measures, reflecting the effects of COVID-19 in half-yearly financial statements and accounting for rent concessions:
+ESMA has published statements relating to the application of IFRS 9, Alternative Performance Measures, reflecting the effects of COVID-19 in half-yearly and interim financial statements:

 - 24 March - ESMA issues guidance on accounting implications of COVID-19

 - 17 April - ESMA issues new Q&A on alternative performance measures in the context of COVID-19

 - 20 May - ESMA calls for transparency on COVID-19 effects in half-yearly and interim financial reports